fleschutz/PowerShell/Docs/list-unused-files.md

-## list-unused-files.ps1 - Lists unused files in a folder (including subfolders)
+## list-unused-files.ps1 - Lists unused files in a directory tree

-This script scans and lists files in a folder with last access time older than number of days.
+This PowerShell script scans and lists files in a folder with last access time older than number of days.

 ## Parameters
 ```powershell